jesperkha/rum/README.md

 ## Windows Only

-rum is only for Windows at the moment.
-This will not change any time soon. rum was initially made to be a 100% Windows compatible terminal text editor with no dependencies.
-For this reason, rum is not designed to be cross platform, and there is little to no abstraction over OS specific code.
-Linux user can enjoy Vim for now...
+Rum is only for Windows at the moment.
+This will not change any time soon.
+Rum was initially made to be a 100% Windows compatible terminal text editor with no dependencies.
+For this reason, Rum is not designed to be cross platform, and there is little to no abstraction over OS specific code.
+Linux users can enjoy Vim for now...

 ## Documentation and Help

-Using the command `:help` will display all available commands in rum.
+Using the command `:help` will display all available commands in Rum.
 You can also read [the tutorial](tutorial.md).